patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 approach, therefore, represents a significant advancement in making retrieval-augmented models more streamlined and effective.

-These points highlight Unlimiformer's innovative approach to enhancing LLMs with retrieval-augmented capabilities, particularly its unique internal mechanism for accessing and integrating external datastores.
+This highlights Unlimiformer's innovative approach to enhancing LLMs with retrieval-augmented capabilities, particularly its unique internal mechanism for accessing and integrating external datastores.

 ### BART {#bart .unnumbered}

-We focused on training the `facebook/bart-base` model.
-Although there are by now many more advanced models, and many of these (e.g. Llama) are compatible with , BART provides the main benchmark in the `unlimiformer` paper [@bertsch2023unlimiformer].
-In addition, each model treats special tokens slightly differently and, as we shall see, the way tokens are treated is important to the resulting training on KGs.
+We focused on training the `facebook/bart-base` model (henceforth BART).

-### How we use BART for training {#how-we-use-bart-for-training .unnumbered}
+Although there now many more advanced models, and many of these (e.g. Llama) are compatible with Unlimiforemer, BART provides the main benchmark in the `unlimiformer` paper [@bertsch2023unlimiformer].
+It has a context window of 1024 tokens, anIn addition, each model treats special tokens slightly differently and, as we shall see, the way tokens are treated is important to the resulting training on KGs.

 BART, like other transformer-based models, is considered adept at handling structured inputs due to several key features of its